 This potent metaphor perfectly illustrates one of the key critical readings of the Devilman franchise – the demonisation of youth culture.
 Here we have youthful hedonism erupting in horror and bloodshed, as the drug-takers and revellers morph into mockeries of human beings.
 Later, after Ryo has revealed the existence of demons to the world and glories in the chaos that follows, paranoia reaches fever pitch.
 He further stokes the flames by reporting to the masses that anyone can become a demon, and dissatisfaction is the catalyst.
 This is the zenith of the series’ central metaphor, returning to the generational revolution taking place when the original manga was first published in 1972.

-Dissatisfaction is part of the teenage experience, with hormones boiling over and the body undergoing its most significant alteration.
+Dissatisfaction is part of the teenage experience, with hormones boiling over and the body undergoing its most significant alterations.
 During this most caustic time, we are almost strangers in our own skin, so full of anger and the pain of growing up.
 Part of Akira’s transformation is mirroring the journey of adolescence, both in his uncontrolled rage and newfound feelings, to the massive changes to his body.
 He even sprouts masses of hair in new places and experiences wet dreams.
 This dissatisfaction and sense of anger with no place to put it is felt, in one way or another, by all of the series’ teenage characters.
 Four apparent delinquents act as the Greek chorus for the ten-episode arc with their freestyle raps forming a kind of theatrical narration.
 Younger still, Miki’s little brother idealises Devilman as a manga and anime hero, as he searches for meaning and attempts to discover his place in the world.
 But left to his own devices, he too becomes a demon.

 As society collapses, Akira makes a stand as Devilman, defending the barely conscious bodies of those believed to be demons from their attackers.
 His tears fall as he throws his arms wide, ready to endure the agony of humanity’s hate and suspicion, and becomes a martyr as they throw their rocks and bottles.
 Simultaneously, his best friend, Miki Makimura, is typing an online manifesto, proof of Akira’s human heart.
 A boy in the angry throng throws down his rock and embraces Akira, followed by another.
 It quickly becomes apparent that Devilman is the patron saint of young people, and not the barbaric, blood drunk force that bore him.